Key Takeaways

 Cellular network

-Wireless telephone entry systems that operate over a cellular network require you to install a cellular control box.
+Wireless telephone entry systems operating over a cellular network require installing a cellular control box.

 WiFi connection